No products in the cart.

 strong elderly man lifting dumbbells because he experienced spontaneous recovery after stroke

-What is Spontaneous Recovery?
+What is Spontaneous Recovery After Stroke?

-The core refers to the area directly hit by the stroke.
-This area is considered dead and non-salvageable.
+After an ischemic stroke, obstructed blood flow results in two distinct areas of tissue damage: the core and the penumbra.
+The core refers to the area of the brain directly affected by the stroke.
+This area of brain tissue is considered irreversibly damaged due to the lack of blood supply.
 However, the functions that were controlled by the core area can still return by activating neuroplasticity (more on this in a moment).

-How Spontaneous Recovery Works After Stroke
+How Spontaneous Recovery Works

 • Diaschisis reversal.
 Diaschisis, also known as neural shock, refers to depressed neural activity due to loss of input from damaged areas of the brain.
-When blood flow improves and swelling resolves, these areas become more active and functional again.
+When blood flow improves and swelling resolves, these areas can become more active and functional again.

 Taking Advantage of Spontaneous Recovery After Stroke

-Neuroplasticity refers to the brain’s ability to form new neural pathways.
-This allows the brain to transfer functions that were once held in damaged parts to new, healthy areas.
-You can activate neuroplasticity through consistent, therapeutic exercise.
+Neuroplasticity allows the brain to transfer functions that were once held in areas of tissue damage to new, healthy areas of the brain.
+You can help activate neuroplasticity through consistent, repetitive practice of therapeutic exercise and functional activities.

 During the period when spontaneous recovery occurs, the brain also enters a heightened state of plasticity.
 This essentially means that neuroplasticity will operate on turbo-drive, and you can make incredible gains in a short amount of time.

-Research shows that stroke patients who participate in rehab make fuller recoveries than those who do not, even though both might experience spontaneous recovery.
 Therefore, to enhance your recovery, do not just wait for your brain to heal on its own.
 Give it a boost by practicing stroke rehab exercises every day.
 You might just surprise yourself by how much progress you make.

 What Happens After Six Months?